 The Primary Survey is the very first assessment that is performed to help the nurse detect immediate danger to the life of the patient.
 These problems must be detected immediately so that corrective measures can be taken.
 Necessary steps are taken in a logical order so as to avoid any loopholes in the survey.
-This logical order based approach is known as DRABC.
+This logical order-based approach is known as DRABC.
 It is the Acronym for Danger-Response-Airway-Breathing-Compressions.
 Each step is taken with full care keeping the patient’s life in mind.
-The results of this survey detect whether the patient will be able to make through the problem or not.
+The results of this survey detect whether the patient will be able to make it through the problem or not.

 Once the initial assessment is done, then the patient is taken towards the second phase of the survey.
 In the initial phase, life-threatening problems will be detected and corrected.
-But, in case of a CPR in the initial phase, the chances to reach a secondary survey are very less.
+But, in the case of CPR in the initial phase, the chances to reach a secondary survey are very less.
 This phase includes performing a focused physical examination, keeping the patient’s medical history in mind.
 This examination spots light over any medical complaints, specific injury, or it may include the instant examination of the whole body.

-A secondary survey is also a systematic approach which focuses on detecting any fracture or bleeding.
+A secondary survey is also a systematic approach that focuses on detecting any fracture or bleeding.
 We start analyzing from the head and it ends to toe.
 The steps include checking: Head & Neck- Shoulders & Chest- Abdomen & Pelvis- Legs & arms- Pockets and Recovery position.
-The pockets are checked for any types of clues related to patient and his/her condition like ID proof, any medical history proof, piece of jewellery, etc. Another important step included in the Secondary Survey is to check for the patient’s vital signs and the patient’s history.
+The pockets are checked for any types of clues related to the patient and his/her condition like ID proof, any medical history proof, piece of jewelry, etc. Another important step included in the Secondary Survey is to check for the patient’s vital signs and the patient’s history.
 It is done in the order of the acronym SAMPLE: Signs & Symptoms- Allergies- Medications- Patient’s medical history- Last oral intake- Events leading to injury or illness.

 What is Skill Mix in Nursing?